 The bill aims to clarify the admission criteria for involuntary commitment of individuals who are experiencing mental conditions due to medical conditions.
-It introduces a new definition of "behavioral health impairment," which encompasses substantial impairments in emotional processes, conscious control of actions, and perception of reality, particularly when these impairments lead to extremely abnormal behavior that interferes with daily living activities.
-The bill amends existing laws to include individuals with medical conditions, such as dementia or delirium, that result in behavioral health impairments as eligible for involuntary admission if they pose a clear and present danger to themselves or others.
+It introduces a new definition of "behavioral health impairment," which refers to significant impairments in emotional processes, conscious control of actions, or perception of reality, particularly when these impairments lead to extremely abnormal behavior that disrupts daily living activities.
+The bill amends existing laws to specify that individuals can be involuntarily admitted if they pose a clear and present danger to themselves or others due to either a mental illness or a medical condition that results in a behavioral health impairment.

 Old version HB1169 V3 - 2-6-2025 09:04 AM: 20-47-202, 20-47-207(c)